This is a test version — we need your feedback to get it right! Write to admin@saveonsend.com

 3. P2P: reality vs. fiction

 Originally, “P2P” (“person-to-person”) referred to consumers sending money to one another without a licensed financial intermediary maintaining reserves for such payouts.
 The debate over whether such pure P2P could work for international remittances on a global scale is largely a myth that began in 2014.
-Startups like TransferWise and its B2B counterpart, CurrencyFair, were founded with an initial focus on cross-border money transfers among intra-Western Europe expats.
+Startups like TransferWise and its B2B counterpart, CurrencyFair, initially focused on cross-border money transfers among expats in Western Europe.
 Those flows tend to be highly balanced and, hence, allow for a relatively high P2P ratio, according to CurrencyFair’s CEO:

 After a few months of operating in the US, TransferWise realized the fundamental differences when working across different money transfer corridors.
 One example was the USA-to-Mexico corridor, the #1 global remittance corridor, with $60+ billion in annual money transfers.
 However, the amount sent back from Mexico to the US was less than $5 billion.
 This realization was acknowledged by TransferWise’s general manager in the USA, Joe Cross, and by a co-founder, Taavet: